civiform/docs/docs/overview/how-does-civiform-work.md

 ## Program Admin Experience

-Program Admin are government employees who review and make determinations about applications for public benefits.
+Program Admins are government employees who review and make determinations about applications for public benefits.
 Using CiviForm, they can improve existing workflows and gain insights about utilization of programs.

 Expand the heading below to learn more about features for Program Admin.